 Cleanliness is Key!

-If you don’t have much money to spend on aftermarket modifications, you can still get your dirt bike faster.
+You can still get your dirt bike faster if you don’t have much money to spend on aftermarket modifications.
 This can be achieved by cleaning regularly.
 Mud and dirt buildup on the bike’s tires and other components can cause it to lose speed over time.

 The dirt bike’s components will wear out faster if they are not properly maintained.
 Speed is also negatively impacted as a result.
 In addition to cleaning, you may want to replace any parts that are no longer working correctly.